Esk River (Hawke's Bay)

 The Esk River of Hawke's Bay, in the eastern North Island of New Zealand, one of two rivers of that name in the country, is one of Hawke's Bay's major rivers.
-It flows south from the slopes of Taraponui in the Maungaharuru Range before turning east to reach Hawke Bay 10 km north of Napier.
+It flows south from the Maungaharuru Range before turning east to reach Hawke Bay 10 km north of Napier.
 State Highway 5 follows the lower course of the river for several kilometres close to the settlement of Eskdale.

+Etymology

-The river is probably named after the Esk River in southern Scotland and north-west England.
+The river is probably named after the River Esk in southern Scotland and north-west England.
+The river has had four names.
+Ahuriri Hapū refer to Esk River as Te Hukawai-o-Hinganga, as it was fast flowing, creating a froth (hukawai).
+An abbreviation of that name was Waiohinganga, which is the name shown on early maps, being the northern boundary of the Ahuriri Block in 1851.
+Ngāti Pāhauwera and Maungaharuru Tangitū refer to the river as Te Wai-o-Hingānga.

+By 1862 the name Esk was described as a, "modern designation, which has, notwithstanding, generally failed to become acclimatized".
+In 1865 it was referred to as 'Waiohinganga or Petane River.
+An 1871 description said the Napier-Tāupō road followed the Petane River bed for several miles.
+In the 1890s one caption used 'Petane or Esk River'.
+The Geographic Board notes that it, "is the only surviving English river name in Hawke's Bay, all the others having reverted to their Māori names.
+There are several places of the same name, all probably originating from the Scottish Esk."

+Geography

+The river rises in the Maungaharuru Range, flowing through the Esk Valley and veering east when it reaches the Heipipi hills.
+The upper Esk catchment is mostly in plantation forestry but has some intensive dairy farming.
+The middle and lower reaches are mainly in pastoral farming with some vineyards and orchards.
+The river has varying levels of pollution and is thought to be getting worse.
 Where the river reaches the sea, it ponds behind a shingle bank.
 At times the sea drives up shingle that blocks the outlet until the ponding water breaks through.
 The outlet occasionally needs to be opened artificially to prevent flooding.
 Prior to the 1931 Hawke's Bay earthquake, the pond also flowed into the Petane Stream and south through Bay View into the northern end of Ahuriri Lagoon when the beach outlet was blocked.
 The earthquake raised the area, preventing the ponded water from flowing through Bay View any longer.

 The southern stretch of the river forms the northern boundary for urban development in Napier.
 Hukarere Girls' College is near the river, as well as the Pan Pac Forest Products mill.
 A 4 MW hydroelectric power scheme is situated in the higher reaches of the river.
 Chardonnay and red wine grapes are grown in the Esk River valley.